CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

     cd ~/labfiles
     ```

-7. Run the following command to open the `perftest.sh` script for editing in Vim.
+7. Run the following command to open the `perftest.sh` script in editor window.

     ```bash
     vi perftest.sh
     ```

 8. There are several variables declared at the top of the `perftest.sh` script.
-Modify the **host**, **username**, and **password** variables by setting their values to the corresponding Cosmos DB Connection String values that were copied previously.
+Press **_i_** to get into `insert` mode.
+Then modify the **host**, **username**, and **password** variables by setting their values to the corresponding Cosmos DB Connection String values that were copied previously.

     ![The screenshot shows Vim with perftest.sh file open and variables set to Cosmos DB Connection String values.](media/updatepreftest.png "Modify the connection information in Vim")

-9. Then press **_ESC_**, write **_:wq_** to save you changes and close the file.
+9. Then press **_ESC_**, write **_:wq_** to save your changes and close the file.

-    **Note**: If **_ESC_** doesn't work press `ctrl+[` and then write **_:wq_** to save you changes and close the file.
+    **Note**: If **_ESC_** doesn't work press `ctrl+[` and then write **_:wq_** to save your changes and close the file.

-10. Run the following command to execute the `perftest.sh` script to run a small load test against Cosmos DB.
-This script will consume RU's in Cosmos DB by inserting many documents into the Sessions container.
+10. Run the following command to execute the `perftest.sh` script to run a small load test against CosmosDB.
+This script will consume RUs in CosmosDB by inserting many documents into the Sessions container.

     ```bash
     bash ./perftest.sh
     ```

-    > **Note:** The script will take a minute to complete executing.
+    > **Note:** The script will take a minute to complete it's execution.

-11. Once the script has completed, navigate back to the **Cosmos DB account** in the Azure portal.
+11. Once the script execution is completed, navigate back to the **CosmosDB account** in the Azure portal.

 12. Scroll down on the **Overview** pane of the **Cosmos DB account** blade and locate the **Request Charge** graph.

-    > **Note:** It may take 2 - 5 minutes for the activity on the Cosmos DB collection to appear in the activity log.
+    > **Note:** It may take 2 - 5 minutes for the activity on the CosmosDB collection to appear in the activity log.
 Wait a couple minutes and then refresh the pane if the recent Request charge doesn't show up right now.

-13. Notice that the **Request charge** now shows there was activity on the **Cosmos DB account** that exceeded the 400 RU/s limit that was previously set before Autoscale was turned on.
+13. Notice that the **Request charge** now shows there was activity on the **CosmosDB account** that exceeded the 400 RU/s limit that was previously set before Autoscale was turned on.

     ![The screenshot shows the Cosmos DB request charge graph showing recent activity from performance test](media/cosmos-request-charge.png "Recent CosmosDB activity graph")

     >**Note**: In case if you don't see data on the graph.
 Please set the time range to last 1 hour.

-14. Click on the Next button present in the bottom-right corner of this lab guide to continue with the next exercise.
+14. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.

 ## Summary